Webinar: living well with wildlife

 Mario Cipollone, Team Leader at Rewilding Apennines

-Case example: The return of the wolf in Italy and the Role of “Io non ho paura del lupo” within Local Communities
+The return of the wolf in Italy and the Role of “Io non ho paura del lupo” within local communities

 Francesco Romito, Head of Communications at Io Non Ho Paura del Lupo

-Case example: Living with large carnivores in Czech Republic
+Living with carnivores and volunteer involvement in the Czech Republic

 Panel discussion and Q&A